oarkflow/licensing/README.md

 - **Public key hygiene:** the server writes `server_public_key.pem` only inside `~/.licensing/` with permissions `0700/0600`.
 Delete the file if you rotate TPM keys; it will be re-created on next start.
 - **Client license file:** if the CLI detects that `~/.myapp/.license.dat` is world-readable it aborts with instructions to `chmod 600`.
+- **Detached checksum vault:** every activation records an encrypted checksum next to the license file; if it goes missing the client recontacts the server to reissue the license before recreating the checksum, and it still aborts if the checksum diverges.
 - **Signatures first:** both activation time and runtime verification fail fast if the TPM signature or ciphertext hash mismatches.
 - **Device binding:** moving the license file to a different machine fails because the fingerprint becomes invalid and the transport key cannot be recreated.
 - **Admin controls:** revoke or ban clients to immediately block further activations; reinstating can be done via the admin endpoints without server restarts.